-According to the National Association of REALTORSŪ, each year more than 40% of all homes are purchased by first-time buyers
+According to the National Association of REALTORS®, each year more than 40% of all homes are purchased by first-time buyers

 Here are 10 tips to make your first purchase a good experience:

-- Think credit.
-Poor credit will make you a bigger risk in lender eyes -- and more risk means higher rates and steeper monthly
+Poor credit will make you a bigger risk in lender eyes -- and more risk means higher rates and steeper monthly mortgage costs.

-- Consider Taxes.
 When you buy a home, mortgage interest and property taxes are generally deductible from income taxes.
-This

-means while monthly housing costs may be larger when you own than when you rent, what you save in taxes can make up some or all of the difference.
-For details, speak
+This means while monthly housing costs may be larger when you own than when you rent, what you save in taxes can make up some or all of the difference.

 terms of commuting, shopping, recreation, and other factors that are important to you.